 It’s an unhappy fact of life: Sooner or later, the economy’s going to take another dive.

-Sorry, but another recession is bound to happen in the next few years.
+Sorry, but another recession is bound to happen.
 And when it does, your future self is going to thank you for thinking ahead and getting ready for it.

 Oh, wait, you haven’t done that?
 You’re totally unprepared for the next recession?

 Well, don’t feel bad.
-Two-thirds of Americans are in the same boat, according to a new GOBankingRates survey.
+Two-thirds of Americans are in the same boat, according to a 2017 GOBankingRates survey.
 It found that most Americans’ finances are woefully unprepared to withstand another recession.

 In the last U.S. recession, millions of Americans lost their homes, jobs or businesses.
 With that in mind, we’re here with six steps you can take to protect yourself from a recession and mitigate the damage it can cause you.

 Recessions: Like a Bad Penny, They Keep Coming Back

 Like we said, economic downturns are simply a fact of life.

 Technically, recessions occur when the economy declines for at least six months in a row.
 That typically leads to serious job losses and huge stocks market drops.
 Our most recent downturn was called the Great Recession because it was the worst one since the Great Depression.

 The Great Recession ended in 2009 — 11 years ago.